nbaztec/bowling-score/README.md

 # bowling-score
-Give a list of throws returns the round score
+Given a list of throws in 10-pin bowling, returns the round score

 Assumptions:
 * number of throws are not validated
-* computes score using standard 10-pin bowling rules for strike and spare *
+* computes score using standard 10-pin bowling rules for strike and spare
+* no input validation for throws - assumes the input is comprised of numbers from 0-10

 ## Installation
 * Requires Node `v10+`